CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: Topology enters

 When $\cA\subset\sB(H)$ is a von Neumann algebra, this has the enormous advantage that the strong topology does not depend on the choice of other ingredients of the dilation; what is a normal map (unlike the strong topology) does not even depend on the concrete identification of $\cA$ as a subset of $\sB(H)$ but only on the \nbd{*}algebra structure (more precisely, on the order structure, which is determined by the algebraic structure) of $\cA$.
 So all subsets of $\cA$ (like $\cA p$ and its submodules, or $\ls\cA p\cA$, which occurred in several circumstances), inherit their own strong topologies (and all other topologies a von Neumann algebra has).
 And the requirement of the \nbd{E}semigroup $\theta$ to be normal, is independent of whatever $p$ might be.

-So, in the \nbd{C^*}case we could address the question whether strictness of $\theta$ is sufficient for that the superproduct system of a dilation is a product system, only for full dilations -- simply, because only for full dilations we were able to say what strict is.
-Now, in the von Neumann case, we can phrase this question for arbitrary normal dilations.
-And, while we promised that passing to the von Neumann case will sort out problems caused by missing topological properties, we start right with an example of a problem (for a dilation, having a proper superproduct system is not necessarily caused by missing normality) which, before passing to von Neumann algebras, for strictness could not even be formulated, because the relevant dilation is not full, hence, has no strict topology:
+In the \nbd{C^*}case we know that strictness of $\theta$ for a full dilation grants that the superproduct system of a dilation is a product system; for non-full dilations, we do not even know what strict is.
+Now, in the von Neumann case, we can raise for arbitrary dilations the question, whether normality grants that the super product system of the dilation is a product system.
+And, while we promised that, usually, passing to the von Neumann case will sort out problems caused by missing topological properties, we start right with an example of a problem (a normal dilation, having a proper superproduct system) which, before passing to von Neumann algebras, could not even be formulated when the notion of strictness was missing:

 \bob All the modules that occur in Example \ref{hypexex} are von Neumann modules; all algebras are von Neumann algebras.
 (This always happens, when $\cB$, hence, also $\wt{\cB}$ are finite-dimensional like $\C$ and $\wt{\C}=\C^2$.)
 All \nbd{E}semigroups are normal.
 So, by Example \ref{hypexex} (and also Example \ref{discex}) we get an example also for the von Neumann case that the superproduct system of a dilation may be proper, even if the \nbd{E}semigroup is normal.
 The \nbd{E}semigroup in Example \ref{hypexex} is even strongly continuous, so that also continuity with time does not sort out the problem. \eob